 Melchor de Mencos in Municipality of Melchor de Mencos, Petén, Guatemala

 Location.
-17° Touch for map.
-The marker is in the North Acropolis in Yaxhá Archaeological Park.
+17° 4.42′ N, 89° 24.149′ W. Marker is in Melchor de Mencos, Petén, in Municipality of Melchor de Mencos.
+The marker is to the right of the Ball Court at Yaxhá Archaeological Park.
 The park is some 5 kilometers north of the village of El Zapote, turning from the CA13 road.
+Touch for map.
 Marker is in this post office area: Melchor de Mencos, Petén 17011, Guatemala.
+Touch for directions.

 Credits.
 This page was last revised on March 2, 2018.
-This page originally submitted on October 30, 2016, by J. Makali Bruton of Querétaro, Mexico.
-This page has been viewed 147 times since then and 7 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on October 30, 2016, by J. Makali Bruton of Querétaro, Mexico.
+It was originally submitted on October 28, 2016, by J. Makali Bruton of Querétaro, Mexico.
+This page has been viewed 228 times since then and 2 times this year.
+Photos: 1, 2. submitted on October 28, 2016, by J. Makali Bruton of Querétaro, Mexico.